corvus-dotnet/Corvus.Pipelines/docs/ubiquitous-language.md

 Alternatively, you can make your otherwise-synchronous implementation function async by wrapping your return value with `ValueTask.FromResult()`.

-This is a common operation to when composing mixed sets of sync and async steps.

 Most [operators](#operator) offer both sync and async overloads so you can avoid having to think too hard about this in real code.

 ## Terminating pipeline